GwadeSteve/JCIA_Plum_Challenge/README.md

 ### Using the Application

 1. Open your browser and navigate to [http://localhost:3000](http://localhost:3000)
-2. In the prediction section, start a real-time scanning session (ensure your camera is accessible)
+2. In the `Stream Session` link in navbar, start a real-time scanning session (ensure your camera is accessible or connect to an external camera )
 3. The system will display the video feed, plum classifications, and session statistics in real-time
 4. You can stop the session at any time
 5. The Dashboard section will show a summary of session statistics after stopping
+6. You can also choose to simply make a prediction on an upload or capture and predict through the `Demo` section

 ### Experimenting with Models (Optional)